 - Variations: Sold in different types of brushes such as; detangling brush, flea comb, combo brushes, and the Fur-Fetcher.

-- Small Brush Surface: Which can make it difficult to catch the falling hairs.
+- Small Brush Surface: This can make it difficult to catch the falling hairs.
 Make sure you brush your Pug on a towel if brushing indoors.

 For best results brush your dog daily to keep their hair shiny and healthy.